 At Cardinal Peak, our favorite infrastructure as code tool is Terraform.
-Created by HashiCorp, Terraform enables users to define and provision data center infrastructure using a simple, human-readable configuration language called HCL (HashiCorp Configuration Language), expressing the infrastructure as code.
+What is Terraform?
+An open-source IaC software tool created by HashiCorp, Terraform enables users to define and provision data center infrastructure using a simple, human-readable configuration language called HCL (HashiCorp Configuration Language), expressing the infrastructure as code.

 With Terraform, IT pros can set structured and automated pipelines for infrastructure, which lead to faster and less error-prone deployments because manual maneuvering is minimized.
 Plus, the same blocks of code can be used to create infrastructure for development and QA environments, helping to ensure consistencies within the production environment.

-As much as we like it, Terraform is not perfect.
+For as much as we like the tool, Terraform is not perfect.
 As is the case with any deployment, occasional problems with cyclic dependencies (resources that depend upon one another so Terraform doesn’t know which one to process first) occur.
 Plus, new cloud provider features might not be supported as soon as they are released.

-In spite of those minor faults, we believe Terraform is the tool for developers deploying infrastructure.
+In spite of those minor faults, we believe Terraform is the best tool for developers deploying infrastructure.
 Terraform’s declarative syntax is clear, more readable and easier to organize than that of CloudFormation or Azure RM.
-Plus, Terraform’s modules offer a very natural way for software developers to modularize and reuse their infrastructure code, which allows complex deployments to be nicely organized.
+Plus, Terraform modules offer a very natural way for software developers to design or produce infrastructure in separate sections and reuse their infrastructure code, which allows complex deployments to be nicely organized.
 At the end of the day, the clearer, more readable and easier to understand an IaC tool is, the better.

 As an example to demonstrate the power of infrastructure as code, on a recent project using Terraform, we were able to reliably create and destroy multiple complete, isolated cloud systems, with each system consisting of over 100 individual AWS resources.
 This was all done from the command line with a single command.